 Slovenia’s gorgeous in summer, but it’s magic in winter.

 All this talk of a coast like Amalfi’s and a wine country like Tuscany’s certainly hints at a summer trip.
-Ljubljana may be livelier when the sun’s out, save during its Christmas market, but come winter the surrounding Alps are a playground for skiers, both alpine and cross country.
+Ljubljana may be livelier when the sun’s out, save during its annual Christmas market, but come winter the surrounding Alps are a playground for skiers, both alpine and cross country.
 Get a SkiPass for access to the best resorts, including popular Kranjska Gora and family-friendly Cerkno.
 Some say Vogel, the only resort in Triglav National Park, offers the prettiest scenery.

 Not far from Kranjska Gora in the Planica Valley, a different breed of skier can be spotted launching from ski jumping hills at the Planica Nordic Center.
 The valley is world-famous for ski jumping, partially owing to the nordic center’s Letalnica bratov Gorišek flying hill, which is among the steepest in the world.
 As for sporting events, the Biathlon World Cup is held in Slovenia’s Pokljuka Plateau every year.